Skip to content

 Building a Mobile App#

 This tutorial walks you through shipping an existing Jac full-stack app as a native mobile app for Android and iOS.
-The mobile target uses Capacitor to wrap your web bundle in a native shell, producing an Android APK or an iOS app from the same codebase.
+Jac ships two mobile targets:

 Prerequisites